 - Transaction speed: NEFT has fixed batch time slots and can take around 2 hours for the recipient to receive the funds, whereas RTGS and IMPS transfers take place in real time and are usually complete within minutes.

 Tip: Before initiating a transfer using any of these modes, read the applicable conditions and rules (if any).
 Consult your bank in case of queries and verify the details with a bank official to stay on the safer side.

 Online fund transfers are reliable, fast and convenient.
 Using these services, you can transfer funds easily without having to wait in long queues to withdraw cash or try to be physically present at the bank.
 They also offer choice and flexibility — if you consider factors like the value of funds you want to transfer, transaction speed, cost and timing, you can select the service that suits your needs best for each transaction.

 Still having trouble completing vendor payments?

 If you’re using Zoho Books, you can carry out B2B payments right from your Zoho Books account as soon as you receive a bill from your vendor.
 All you have to do is enter the amount to be transferred, the recipient’s name, and account number.
 Then choose NEFT, RTGS, or IMPS as the preferred transaction type and click Send.
 It’s simple!
 You can even track the status of your transaction (processed or in progress) once you’ve initiated the transfer.

 Having an accounting system that incorporates the different online fund transfer modes will simplify your payment process even more.
 With Zoho Books, you can carry out B2B payments right from your accounting software as soon as you receive a bill from your vendor.
 You can also offer these convenient payment options to your customers, and get paid quicker.
-Try our online accounting software for free today to manage your cashflow with greater cognizance.
+Try our free online accounting software today to manage your cashflow with greater cognizance.